hajrap/ERMCodeTest/README.md

 This project consist of WeAPI to calculate aggregate values from LP and TOU file.
 Input file should be placed in DataFile folder.

-Test Methos can be used to test functionality.
+Test Method can be used to test functionality.